primarilysoftware/primarilysoftware.github.io/_posts/2017-08-07-a-bugs-tale.md

 we got confirmation that this did in fact fix the issues the clients were seeing, and I could finally breath a sigh of relief.

-### A happy ending, mostly
+### A happy ending, almost
-I could finally breath a sigh of relief, for a moment.
+That sigh of relief was oh so satisfying, but short lived.
 There was a big BUT with this workaround.
 We were getting ourseleves into the business of uninstalling security patches from client machines.
 Not ideal.
 Further, any future patches to the same DLL would also include this fix.
 And even more problematic, .NET 4.7 had just shipped with this change included, so there is no patch to uninstall.
 You have to go back to a previous version of .NET.
-We needed to come up with a more permanent solution.
+I needed to come up with a more permanent solution.

 _Open Source FTW_

 Remember when I said Microsoft &hearts; open source.
 I really meant it.
-Not only is all of the code for .NET available, but for .NET core, the entire development process runs through github.
+Not only is all of the source code for .NET available, but for .NET core, the entire development process runs through GitHub.
 Issues, pull requests, everything.
 Little did I know how deeply Microsoft had really bought into this movement.

 I knew I would need to get Microsoft involved to get this fixed, so I had started by opening an [issue on the connect website](https://connect.microsoft.com/VisualStudio/feedback/details/3136313/unable-to-make-wcf-calls-after-kb4014511-from-certain-clients).